Kymberly Williams-Evans, MA

 Of all the cardio exercise options out there, walking has the lowest dropout rate!
 It’s the easiest, most accessible, positive change you can make to improve your heart health.
 And the benefits are exponential.
 The more you walk, the greater your odds of lowering heart disease risk.
 What are you walking for?

-Would you like fab posts like this one to magically arrive in your inbox twice a week?
-Subscribe in that nice little box on the right side of this post, and you’ll even receive a free copy of “Look 5 Pounds Thinner in 5 Minutes.”
+Action Item: Would you like fab posts like this one to magically arrive in your inbox twice a week?
+Subscribe in that nice little box in the right sidebar.

 Kymberly Williams-Evans, MA